THE SOUND OF THE BABY’S HEARTBEAT GREW LOUDER

 copyright © 2018 Book of Matches Media

 Tales From Rapid City, unless otherwise expressed, is a work licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-This means, in short, that you are free to play with it—to adapt it, remix it, remake it, and share it.
-But there are a few rules.
-To learn more about Creative Commons and the culturally important work they do, click here.
-If you have any questions specific to our license, to Tales From Rapid City's specific rules under that license, or would like to know more about how Book of Matches Media at large uses Creative Commons, please feel free to email us.
+To learn more about Creative Commons and the culturally important work they do in the face of a broken copyright system, click here.
+If you have any questions specific to what is covered by our license, to any of our project's specific rules under such license, or if would like to know more about why Book of Matches Media uses Creative Commons, please feel free to email us.